2012 Delhi gang rape and murder: Trial

-The male victim, Awindra Pratap Pandey, testified in court on 19 December 2012.
+The male victim, Avindra Pratap Pandey, testified in court on 19 December 2012.
 Pandey recorded his statement with a sub-divisional magistrate at the Safdarjung Hospital on 21 December, in the presence of the Deputy Commissioner of police.
 He was reportedly plagued with guilt and trauma over the incident.

 On 21 December, the government promised to file the chargesheet quickly and seek the maximum penalty of life imprisonment for the perpetrators.
 Following public outrage and a demand for a speedy trial and prosecution, on 24 December, the police promised to file the charge sheet within one week.
-The Parliamentary Standing Committee on Home Affairs met on 27 December to discuss the issue, and Union Home Secretary R. K. Singh and Delhi Police Commissioner Neeraj Kumar were summoned to appear.
+The Parliamentary Standing Committee on Home Affairs met on 27 December to discuss the issue, and Home Secretary R. K. Singh and Commissioner of the Delhi Police Neeraj Kumar were summoned to appear.
 The Delhi High Court approved the creation of five fast-track courts to try rape and sexual assault cases.
 The first of the five approved fast-track courts was inaugurated on 2 January 2013 by Altamas Kabir, Chief Justice of India, in Saket court complex in South Delhi.

 On 21 December, the Delhi High Court reprimanded the Delhi police for being "evasive" in a probe status report providing details of officers on patrol duty in the area covered by the bus route.
 A further court hearing on the matter was scheduled for 9 January 2013.
-The following day, the Delhi Police initiated action against three Hauz Khas police station personnel for their inaction in responding to the robbery of the carpenter that took place earlier on the bus in the day.
-On 24 December, two Assistant Commissioners of Police were suspended for failing to prevent the gang rape incident.
+The following day, the Delhi Police initiated action against three Hauz Khas police station personnel for their inaction in responding to the robbery of the carpenter that took place on the bus earlier in the day.
+On 24 December, two Assistant commissioner of police were suspended for failing to prevent the gang rape incident.